 Carla Sharp & Jessica Hernandez

 Serena Lecce & Rory T. Devine

-Rory T. Devine is a developmental psychologist at University of Birmingham, UK with expertise in children’s social and cognitive development, longitudinal research methods and psychometrics.
+Rory T. Devine is a developmental psychologist at the University of Birmingham, UK, with expertise in children’s social and cognitive development, longitudinal research methods, and psychometrics.
 His research focuses on understanding individual differences in theory of mind and executive function from infancy to adulthood.